Writing at Hawthorn

 During their time at Hawthorn, children will have to opportunity to write a for a range of purposes and in a range of styles.
 Moving through the classes, their writing will become more precise and technical as they engage in a range of spelling and grammar lessons.
 Children and teachers will work with a class novel which links to the class’ termly topic, and writing will often relate to an event or theme in this book.

-We often use the 'Write Stuff' to help model and teach elements of the English curriculum in our writing sessions.
+In Ks2, we often use the 'Write Stuff' to help model and teach elements of the English curriculum in our writing sessions, especially when teaching descriptive writing.
 This helps children to explore vocabulary and difference sentence structures, with different symbols representing different aspects of the writing rainbow.

 However, cross-curricular writing is also a vital part of children’s writing development, and foundation subject lessons are used to embed and practise writing skills learnt in English lessons.
 Through the year groups, children will write fiction and non-fiction pieces regularly.
 They will cover the whole genre of text-types across a term in both English and foundation subject lesson.